Michigan Porch

 Read the note →

 Buying in Ann Arbor's Old West Side?
-It's a binding historic district
+Check the local historic-district rules

-Ann Arbor's Old West Side is a binding local historic district, so exterior changes usually need city Historic District Commission approval.
+Ann Arbor's Old West Side is a local historic district, so exterior work goes through the city's Historic District Commission process.

 Read the note →